cf7/Fourier/README.md

 # Fourier
-Fourier is a sandbox interface that I built specifically to demonstrate my web development proficiencies for potential employers.
+Fourier is a sandbox interface built for NLP projects.

 *Note: In the spirit of learning, I did not use `create-react-app` for this project.
 It is built from scratch.*